matosjoaops/dockerlive-study/task-1/instructions.md

 ### Objective

-The objective of this task is to optimize the size of the Dockerfile that is included with this project.
-You should use the knowledge you have about Docker to make the final image as small as possible.
+The objective of this task is to improve the supplied Dockerfile, making the size of the final image as small as possible while keeping existing functionality.

 ### Project Description